openstack-archive/astara/doc/source/install.rst

   If you don't plan to build your own appliance image, one can be downloaded for testing at: http://tarballs.openstack.org/akanda-appliance/images/

-  If you want to build one yourself instructions are found in the :ref:`appliance documation<appliance_build>` In either case, upload the image to Glance (this command must be performed in the directory where the image was downloaded/created)::
+  If you want to build one yourself instructions are found in the :ref:`appliance documentation` In either case, upload the image to Glance (this command must be performed in the directory where the image was downloaded/created)::

     openstack image create astara --public --container-format=bare --disk-format=qcow2 --file astara.qcow2